awesomeadi00/MarkGDoc/README.md

 # Key Features

-# Running the `__main__.py` locally
+# Running the __main__py file

-We have curated a `__main__.py` file as an example on how to use this package.
-We have a folder known as `example_markdown_files` which has several example markdown syntax examples.

-To test any one of them, you can go to the `__main__.py` file and under the `md_example` variable, you can rename it to any filename inside this folder.

 ### **Important Note:**
 Before you go ahead and run your this program, please make sure that:
+- You have setup a Google Cloud Project with Google Docs API enabled.

-1. You have a valid and active `credentials.json` key for your Google Cloud Console Project in the project directory (at the same level of this README file)
+- You have a valid and active `credentials.json` key for your Google Cloud Console Project.

-2. You have setup a Google Docs Service build

-3. You have also created a Google Docs file and have the `doc_id`

-Each of these steps above are required for you to run this main as these are the steps needed to instantiate a Google Docs through a Python API.
-For more information on how to setup a Google Docs File through the Google API: [Guide on How to Setup A Google Docs using API](./gcp_setup/gcp_setup_guide.md)
+The above steps are required for you to run this main as these are the steps needed to connect to the API and create a Google Docs through Python.

+If you don't have any of these setup, checkout our documentation on how to setup a a Google Cloud Console Project: [Guide on How to Setup Your Google Cloud Console Project](./gcp_setup/gcp_setup_guide.md)

 Once properly setup, you can run the command:

 ```
-python src/markgdoc/__main__.py
+python -m src.markgdoc
 ```